The path to success with Amazon FBA is through Amazon SEO (search engine optimization).

 If you have any tricks you use for Amazon SEO you’d like to share, feel free to drop them in the comments below.

-Or, if you’d like to learn more about how to succeed with Amazon SEO, be sure to check out Jungle Scout, which gives you all the tools you need to succeed and then some!
+Or, if you’d like to learn more about how to succeed with Amazon SEO, be sure to check out Jungle Scout, an all-in-one platform for selling on Amazon that gives you all the tools you need to succeed and then some!